Impact, Insight & Evidence

 Sport has the power to change the world.
 It has the power to inspire.
 It has the power to unite people in a way that little else does.
 It speaks to youth in a language they understand.
 Sport can create hope where once there was only despair.
 It is more powerful than government in breaking down racial barriers.
 It laughs in the face of all kinds of discrimination”.
 Nelson Mandela

 The unique power of sport is well recognised but, during tough economic times, as a sector we need to evidence our impact to prove our return on investment.

-The following is an attempt to pull together some of the recognised research and statistics available on sport and active recreation, so that we can better demonstrate its positive impact and unique value to society.
+The following is an attempt to pull together some of the recognised research and statistics available on sport and leisure, so that we can better demonstrate its positive impact and unique value to society.

 This is by no means an exhaustive list, and we eagerly welcome any references to new data.

 Please get in touch if you are aware of any studies that could be added.

 - Sport Wales Statistics

 - WRU – Economic Impact of the Millennium Stadium 2016

 - Sheffield Hallam University – The Economic Importance of Sport in Wales 2016/17